US, France, Britain launch strikes on Syria - Journal du Cameroun

 The strikes had been expected since harrowing footage surfaced of the aftermath of the attack in Douma, which prompted a furious reaction from Trump.

-Trump’s anger and apparent determination was quickly matched by France’s President Emmanuel Macron, who signed his country up for a joint response.
+Trump’s anger was shared by France’s President Emmanuel Macron, who signed his country up for a joint response.

 “We cannot tolerate the normalization of the use of chemical weapons,” Macron said in a statement.